-Beginning in 2015-2016 West Chester University began offering dual enrollment to qualified high school juniors and seniors.
+Beginning in 2015-2016 West Chester University began a targeted effort in offering dual enrollment to a cohort of junior and senior students from regional high schools.
 Students who participate in the dual enrollment program simultaneously earn college credits through WCU and high school credits through their respective high schools.
 Courses are taught by WCU faculty and are held at the Graduate Center in West Chester.
-This opportunity allows students to have earlier access to WCU and helps alleviate space constraints at the
+This opportunity allows students to have earlier access to WCU

-635 West Chester campus.
+- and helps alleviate space constraints at the West Chester campus. - 639

-IV.
+640 IV.
 Enhancing student recruitment, admission, and retention (Standards 1, 2, 8, 9)

-WCU's strategic plan states:

-As a public University which promotes academic excellence and emphasizes global education, West Chester University is committed to providing educational and employment opportunities to previously excluded, disadvantaged, challenged, and marginalized populations.
-Therefore we will recruit, retain, and graduate diverse cohorts of students.
+- 641 WCU's strategic plan states: - 642 As a public University which promotes academic excellence and emphasizes global education, - 643 West Chester University is committed to providing educational and employment opportunities to - 644 previously excluded, disadvantaged, challenged, and marginalized populations.
+Therefore we will - 645 recruit, retain, and graduate diverse cohorts of students.

-The University is located in a crowded marketplace competing for students with over 100 higher education institutions within a 50-mile radius.
-While this may be a difficult obstacle for some institutions, the University has embraced this challenge by strategically enhancing its student recruitment, admission, and retention efforts over the past five years.
-This has been critical to the University's financial stability in the face of steadily declining state appropriations.
-In response to the enrollment goals outlined in the strategic plan, WCU has increased its investment in marketing from \$350,000 to \$1.7 million annually.
-Based on the enrollment goals established through the University's enrollment management process and approved by Cabinet- to increase out-of-state, graduate and off-campus enrollments - the Office of Communications creates targeted marketing plans that address those objectives.
-In addition, the Communications team has been charged with increasing general awareness (branding) of the University beyond WCU's traditional market (Greater Philadelphia) to other areas of the Mid-Atlantic region.
-Examples of tactics for each of the targeted populations as well as the general brand awareness effort include a station-domination marketing tactic in which there is a high concentration of WCU advertisements at several train stations throughout the Interstate 95 corridor including the Long Island Railroad, as well as the Baltimore Metro and Washington D.C.
+646 The University is located in a crowded marketplace competing for students with over 100 higher 647 education institutions within a 50-mile radius.
+While this may be a difficult obstacle for some 648 institutions, the University has embraced this challenge by strategically enhancing its student 649 recruitment, admission, and retention efforts over the past five years.
+This has been critical to the 650 University's financial stability in the face of steadily declining state appropriations.
+In response to the 651 enrollment goals outlined in the strategic plan, WCU has increased its investment in marketing from 652 \$350,000 to \$1.7 million annually.
+Based on the enrollment goals established through the University's 653 enrollment management process and approved by Cabinet- to increase out-of-state, graduate and off-campus enrollments - the Office of Communications creates targeted marketing plans that 654 655 address those objectives.
+In addition, the Communications team has been charged with increasing 656 general awareness (branding) of the University beyond WCU's traditional market (Greater 657 Philadelphia) to other areas of the Mid-Atlantic region.
+Examples of tactics for each of the targeted 658 populations as well as the general brand awareness effort include a station-domination marketing 659 tactic in which there is a high concentration of WCU advertisements at several train stations 660 throughout the Interstate 95 corridor including the Long Island Railroad, as well as the Baltimore 661 Metro and Washington D.C.
 Union Station terminals.
-In addition to enlarging the institution's geographical focus, the University has deliberately expanded its reach using digital media outlets (Google Adwords, Facebook, Pandora, LinkedIn, and Spotify).
-Each of these tactics has also assisted in another key goal of the institution, which is the admission of underrepresented minority students (URMs).
+In addition to enlarging the institution's 662 geographical focus, the University has deliberately expanded its reach using digital media outlets 663 (Google Adwords, Facebook, Pandora, LinkedIn, and Spotify).
+Each of these tactics has also assisted 664 in another key goal of the institution, which is the admission of underrepresented minority students 665 (URMs).